 One MTA employee, who did not wish to be named, placed the problems squarely on the shoulders of a general superintendent alleging he is trying to cover up for past mistakes.
 According to this employee the superintendent made the “bone-headed decision” to close down the tower during rush hour when responding to the previous bed bug infestation.
 The fall-out from that response has caused the official in question to ignore further complaints of bed bugs in an attempt to avoid a repeat of the sudden closure that caused such disruptions during the last incident.

 Plans for fumigation are in place and the MTA promises a comprehensive follow through with all treatments.
-Meanwhile, employees and commuters will have to hope for the best and take whatever steps they can to avoid bring home any stray bed bugs they might encounter while riding on New York’s subways.
+Meanwhile, employees and commuters will have to hope for the best and take whatever steps they can to avoid bringing home any stray bed bugs they might encounter while riding on New York’s subways.